 Local Flyer Drops

-Flyers are one of the best ways to spread the word about upcoming events, new volunteer positions and awareness of your cause.
+Flyers are one of the best marketing strategies to spread the word about upcoming events, new volunteer positions and awareness of your cause.
 Buying them in bulk online cuts costs while maintaining the high quality that donors and volunteers will associate with your reputable brand.

 Plus, they’re easy to distribute.
-Hand them out in the streets, place them in holders in shops, have them to hand on coffee tables, or pay a small delivery fee to have them distributed in a particular postcode.
+Hand them out in the streets, place them in holders in shops, have them to hand on coffee tables, or pay a small delivery fee to have your charity advertising distributed in a particular postcode.

 Reimagine Point of Sale